Delicious and Easy French Toast Recipe

 Essential Ingredients

-To make French toast, you’ll need a few basic ingredients:
+To make French toast, you’ll need a couple of basic ingredients:

 • Bread: Thick slices of bread like brioche, challah, or French bread work best.